 Depending on the position, interns can expect to work on a variety of projects including updating issue briefs, developing white papers, and assisting with community outreach events.

 All AAI interns regularly blog for AAI’s website.
-Past interns have written on a variety of topics including entrepreneurship in Ramallah, anti-Muslim bigotry, and the US refugee vetting process, among many others.
+Past interns have written on a variety of topics including the dangers of Section 702 and surveillance, the impact of Trump’s immigration policies on American society, and profiles of Arab American immigrants and their descendents, among many others.

 The AAI internship program is very competitive.
-Interns must be available to start their internships on Monday, September 11, 2017 and commit through December 1, 2017.
+Interns must be available to start their internships on Monday, January 22, 2018 and commit through April 27, 2018.
 Applicants who are unable to fulfill these requirements will still be considered, but are not guaranteed acceptance into the program.
-Preference for Fall internships will be given to those who are available to work full-time.
+Preference for Spring internships will be given to those who are available to work full-time.
 Applicants must either be U.S. citizens or permitted to work in the U.S.

-Interns receive either college credit OR a stipend of up to $1,000 per month, based on hours.
+Interns receive either college credit OR a stipend of up to $1,000 per month, based on hours worked.

 Applicants should email the following items to email@example.com: